Scaling Methods for Stochastic Chemical Reaction Networks: Binary CRN Networks

-\begin{proposition} The Markov process associated to the CRN T2 of Figure~\ref{FigC1} is positive recurrent. \end{proposition} \begin{proof} Theorem~\ref{ErgCrit} is used.
-We have to define the stopping time depending on the initial state.
-Proposition~\ref{ConvT2Prop} does not give a full partitioning of the possible ``large'' initial states, some additional work has to be done.
-We ignore the external arrivals, it is easily seen that similar arguments can be used.
-With high probability, the stopping times chosen are smaller than the instant of the first external arrival.
-There are three cases. {\arabic{enumi}} \begin{enumerate} \item The initial state is such that
+\begin{proposition}[Stability Properties] The Markov process $(X(t)){=}X_1(t),X_2(t))$ associated to the CRN of Figure~\ref{FigC1} is positive recurrent. \end{proposition} \begin{proof} In view of Theorem~\ref{ErgCrit}, we have to define a stopping $\tau$ time depending on the initial state.
+The norm $f_0{\steq{def}}\|{\cdot}\|$ is used as the energy function.
+As before we also ignore the external arrivals since, with high probability, the stopping time chosen is (much) smaller than the instant of the first external arrival.
+There are three cases. {\arabic{enumi}} \begin{enumerate} \item When the initial state $X(0){=}x{=}(x_1,x_2)$ is such that